Zaid-Ajaj/intro-gitbook/chapters/getting-started.md

 npm install
 ```

-After that you will three commands you will use:
+After that you will have three commands you will use:
 - Building the gitbook
 - Serve gitbook and watch/reload on every change
 - Publish your gitbook output to github pages (gh-pages branch)